backdrop-contrib/views_aggregator/README.md

 module comes in.
 Unlike Views and ViewsCalc, this module:
 - enumerates group members (see https://drupal.org/node/1300900)
 - produces tallies (textual histograms, see http://drupal.org/node/1256716)
-- can aggregate on ViewsPHP code-snippets
+- can aggregate on Views PHP code-snippets (note: Views PHP has not been ported to Backdrop, and it may never be given the security risks it presents)
 - can filter out rows on regular expressions (regexp)
 - can aggregate across entire columns (e.g show column data range at the top)
 - lets you add your own custom aggregation functions to the existing set
 - aggregation functions can take parameters, as currently employed by "Filter rows", "Count" and "Label"
-- on Views of type "Webform submissions" the module supports the field "Webform submission data: Value" (requires Webform 7.x-4.x)
+- on Views of type "Webform submissions" the module supports the field "Webform submission data: Value"

 Basics Recap: what is aggregation again?
 ----------------------------------------